Skip to main content

-The Electrical and Computer Engineering program combines computer engineering and electrical engineering principles with computer science skills to give students the knowledge and skills they need to enter the workforce.
+The Electrical and Computer Engineering program combines computer and electrical engineering principles with computer science to give students the knowledge and skills they need to enter the workforce.

 See If You Have What It Takes

-This program provides students with a solid foundation in basic computer and electronic systems.
-This includes knowledge and skills in computer programming, computer system design, and analog electronics.
+This program gives students a solid foundation in basic computer and electronic systems.
+This includes computer programming, system design, and analog electronics knowledge.

 Highlighted Career Paths